 The team at Más Allá is made up of licensed CNA’s with QMAP qualification.
 We provide expert 24-hour care, meals and laundry services.
 We offer both private and semi-private options.
 Our intimate home has space for five residents, two assisted living or long-term care guests and three hospice guests.

-Assisted Living/Long-term Care: We have a beautiful space and provide quality 24-7 assistance for those who need help with the daily tasks of life.
+Supportive Care: We have a beautiful space and provide quality 24-7 assistance for those who need help with the daily tasks of life.

 Hospice: We provide the around-the-clock attention needed for people at end of life, working closely with our guest’s hospice team to provide the best care possible.
 We work with all area hospice companies.